lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 Basic table is just for data display.

-:::demo After setting attribute `data` of `el-table` with an object array, you can use `prop` (corresponding to a key of the object in `data` array) in `el-table-column` to insert data to table columns, and set the attribute `label` to define the column name.
+:::demo After setting attribute `data` of `lx-table` with an object array, you can use `prop` (corresponding to a key of the object in `data` array) in `lx-table-column` to insert data to table columns, and set the attribute `label` to define the column name.
 You can also use the attribute `width` to define the width of columns.

 ```html
 <template>